Green Smart House Solution - Max-i Fieldbus

 In sunny areas, it may be possible to drive the devices totally off-grid even in the winter, and the excess power in the summer may then for example be used to drive a ventilation heat pump and additional 24-V heating elements so that the house gets ventilated and additional heating is not needed most of the year, which can save a lot of energy.
 The outlet of cold, dry air from the heat pump can even be used for a (supplementary) compressor-less refrigerator to squeeze the last efficiency out of the system and make the household even less vulnerable in crisis situations.
 As the global temperature is rising (AGW) this is especially important in areas, which are often hit by hurricanes, but the war in Ukraine has also shown that the first thing an enemy will do is to destroy the power infrastructure.
 Without electricity, the citizens has no light, no communication, no heating, no water and after just one week, any food in freezers and refrigerators may be destroyed so they may even starve.
 The ability to run off-grid (islanding) with the most important parts will therefore become more and more important in the future and with Max-i, it is possible to realize this at a very affordable price and without any shock hazard in case of floods or damages, which must be repaired.

 Even though many traditional photovoltaic systems have batteries, they generate AC for the grid and must therefore have "Grid - Anti-islanding" to prevent that a disconnected grid is powered up and therefore becomes dangerous to the utility workers, so the majority of these cannot run off-grid, and the few ones, which can, are very expensive.
+With traditional systems, you may find yourself without electricity even though you have the roof full of solar panels.

 Max-i is also the ideal replacement for the traditional 12-V systems in mountain huts, hunting lodges and holiday cottages without any grid connection.
 The higher voltage is better suited for LED lighting and can be used to charge and drive mobile phones and laptop PC's directly, and the inherent possibility for light dimming makes it possible for a household battery to last much longer in periods without sun and wind such as high pressure weather in winter.
 Because of the logarithmic characteristic of the eye, the power consumption is reduced to only 18 % if the light is just dimmed to what the eye regards as half.
 Besides, the multi-drop line is easier to install in a nice way than point-to-point connections between buttons and lamps.